Ante Rožić

-Ante Rožić (born 8 March 1986 in Bankstown, New South Wales) is a Croatian retired football player who last played for Suphanburi FC in the Thai Premier League.
+Ante Rožić (born 8 March 1986) is a former professional footballer who played as a defender.
+Born in Australia, he represented Croatia at youth international level.

 Early life

 Born to Croatian parents in Australia.
 Rožić moved to Croatia in 1996.
 His father was a Yugoslav international footballer, Vedran Rožić.

-Career
+Club career

 Croatia

 Rožić came through the youth system at HNK Hajduk Split but never broke into the first team.
 For the 2005–06 season he was sent on loan to 2 HNL club NK Mosor, where he played 15 games, scoring 3 goals.
 The first part of 2006–07 season saw him play in 1 HNL for HNK Cibalia before moving to NK Zadar in the 2 HNL for the remainder of the season.
 He started the 2007–08 season with NK Zadar before moving to 2 HNL side HNK Trogir, where he became a first team regular.

 CS Sedan Ardennes

 Rožić signed a two-year contract with French club CS Sedan Ardennes on 25 January 2009.